 |How To Live With Cats||

-Some cats love to play in the snow and catch the feathery flakes as they fall.
-But very cold weather can also be treacherous for cats.
+While some cats love to play in the snow, very cold weather can also be treacherous for cats.
 Like humans, they can suffer from frostbite, and they can die from hypothermia when their fur gets wet and doesn't provide as much insulation as usual.
-One of the most important things you can do for your outdoor cats is give them a cold weather cat shelter.
+One of the most important things you can do for your outdoor cats is give them a cold weather shelter.
 In fact, in very bad weather, that shelter can be even more important than food.

 If your outdoor cats live in an office park or other exposed area, set up your shelter in a stand of trees, under a row of bushes or in another place where it won’t be noticed by people passing by.
 Put some bricks under the shelter.
 It will be warmer if it’s off the ground.
 And orient it away from direct wind, rain and snow.